 Sarah Maine was born in the UK but grew up in Canada.
-Returning to England for university, she studied archaeology as an undergraduate and postgraduate, working as an archaeologist in York for thirty years.
-Vacations were spent lecturing for adventure travel companies in Europe and Canada and she still spends as much time as possible travelling.
-She has recently gone freelance in order to spend more time writing.
+Returning to England for university, she studied archaeology as an undergraduate and postgraduate, working as an archaeologist in York for many years.
+Vacations were spent with family exploring the Scottish coast and latterly lecturing for adventure travel companies in Europe and Canada and she still spends as much time as possible travelling.
+She loves to write about Scotland but also the places where Scots settled and where the memories of Scotland still linger.
+She has published four novels and her current project is set in Scotland, New Zealand and Australia.

 Sarah Maine is represented at Jenny Brown Associates by Jenny.
 For all enquiries contact email@example.com